-You must define a security system user ID to be used by the SAF queries.
-All VSM SAF queries are issued on behalf of HSC, so the security system user ID must be associated with the HSC started task.
+Before writing to an MVC via the VTSS (without a standard DFP open), VTCS will issue a RACHECK against the TAPEVOL class to verify that VSM has update privileges for that MVC.
+Define a security system user ID, which is used in the RACROUTE and is associated with the HSC started task.
 Refer to your security system documentation for details on how to associate a security system user ID with the HSC started task.

-You must also set up TAPEVOL profiles to ensure that VSM is authorized to mount MVCs, to ensure that VSM is authorized to update MVCs, and to guard against accidental overwrites of MVCs; for more information, see "Defining MVC Pool Volser Authority" on page 110.
+Set up TAPEVOL profiles to protect against accidental overwrites of MVCs; for more information, see "Defining MVC Pool Volser Authority" on page 110.